 - Lisa Freemont Street’s Guide to Pin Curls Part One (Video)

-- Lisa Freemont Street’s Guide to Pin Curls Part Two – (which details the importance of the brushing out process.)
+- Lisa Freemont Street’s Guide to Pin Curls Part Two – (Video – this details the importance of the brushing out process)

 Make a simple side part- fast and easy for most hair lengths